sentinelcanary/sentinelcanary/INSTALL.md

 Part of configuring canary involves creating the MySQL database, which requires that you enter the MySQL root password you created earlier.
-Now the script will load the production canary database, which may take some time (we're nearly done after this, though).
+Now the script will load the production canary database, which may take some time (don't worry;
+we're more than halfway there!).

-Finally, you'll be asked to edit the canary_config.py file.
+Now it's your turn to step up to the plate.
+You'll be asked to edit the canary_config.py file.
 All of the paths and database options in here are already properly configured, you should just change the server name, cookie domain, email addresses, and the like.
+(I'm Not entirely sure what the server named by the MAIL_SERVER variable needs to have; that's a question for DChud.)

+With configuration over, canary can finally be installed into its virtualenv.
+After installation, the test_lucene_indexing script is run, which seems to be necessary to load the data.
+The script will load up through record index 6826 but only load 6566 records total.
+Some of this is due to missing records, others might be due to a few records that have bad string data that causes python to complain about the encoding.

+Once the records are loaded, the scgi handler will be started and the script will finish.
+If you see a Python stack trace, something went wrong.
+If not, you'll see the site on the server's port 80!